dev-vladel/advent-of-code-2023/README.md

 ---

 ## Personal Note
-I usually try to participate each year to break the monotomy of work, look at what other people's solutions for new perspectives or face palm myself when someone throws in a one liner or an Excel solution.
+I usually try to participate each year to break the monotomy of work, look at other people's solutions for new perspectives or face palm myself when someone throws in a one liner or an Excel solution.
 It trully is a fun activity, and I recommend everyone to try it at least for a few days, and don't give up if they miss a day or more.